Aquafortis/woo-align-buttons/README.txt

 Yes.
 However, the hook in your theme's `functions.php` file will need to be modified slightly.
 A sample child theme can be found here on [GitHub](https://github.com/Aquafortis/woo-align-child).

+= Will it work with WooCommerce blocks? =

+No. WooCommerce has changed the products grid template for their blocks.
+Their new template does not allow for separating the 'Add to cart' buttons.
+Without the ability to separate the buttons, this plugin can not work.
+This issue would need to be taken up with WooCommerce Support.

+= Latest update not working? =

+There appears to be a handful of users experiencing issues with the latest updates.
+This is most likely caused by previous version files being cached on the users system.
+You can try clearing all of your cache files.
+Otherwise you can revert back to this carbon copy of version 3.6.6:
+Download version 100.6.6 from the bottom of the page <a href="https://wordpress.org/plugins/woo-align-buttons/advanced/">Here</a>.
+Delete the version you currently have installed, then upload and activate version 100.6.6.
+Clear any caches you have, and let us know how you go.
+You should not receive any out-of-date warnings with this version.

 = Will it work on mobile? =

 Yes.
 Every time the screen is resized, it will re-adjust the buttons.